Packaging best practices

 Our printable Shipwire Receiving PDF guide will show you how to prepare a shipment, send a shipment, and ensure Standard Receiving.

-If individual units are not stored inside cases, they should not be exposed in their display box.
+If base products are not stored inside cases, they should not be exposed in their display packaging.
 If there is an opening that shows the contents of the package, it should optimally be shielded by clear plastic.
 This is necessary because while warehouses are clean environments, cardboard packaging breaks down during transit and creates dust particles that settle on individual products.
 Protecting them from exposure means a better experience for your customer upon receiving their purchase.
 Shirts and other apparel should be packaged in plastic bags, and cases should be used for packaging individual units.
 You can learn more in our product catalog configuration guide.

 You should also keep packaging size in mind.
 Depending on which international markets you sell in, the same product but with smaller packaging can appeal more to your buyers.
 In certain countries, the buyer or distributor is responsible for the costs of collecting, sorting, transporting, and recycling packaging materials.
 This makes packaging an important aspect to consider not only for marketing, but also for your cost-savings strategy.